llamnuds/wskr/README.md

 *(But do NOT use = after any of these.)*
 ```
---file     -f	Search for a file.
+--file              -f        some-file           Search for a file.
---registry -r	Search for a registry value.
+--registry          -r        some-reg-value      Search for a registry value.
+--wmic              -m        some-wmic-command   Run your WMIC your command.
 --ping              -g                            Search for LIVE machines.
 --free              -3                            Search for machines with no active user.
---wmic	   -m	Run your WMIC your command.
 ```
 * For an HTML formatted output postfix this:- /format:hform
 * For a LIST output use this :- /format:list